The Deeper the bow, The Deeper the respect

 From anime to sushi, karaoke to manga, bonsai to origami, Japanese culture has become part of the global culture.
 Knowledge of the Japanese language and culture gives you direct access to Japanese movies, animation, video games, and comic books, and helps you understand the Japanese mindset and gives you a deeper appreciation of its arts, values, literature, history, and music.

 Being able to communicate in Japanese unlocks a key to thrive in the business world, and gives you a profound insider view into the Japanese culture.
-The Minor in Japanese and the Certificate in Japanese Language and Culture provide the student a broad knowledge about Japan through its diverse courses and study abroad opportunities, and prepares the student for a career in international business or in a variety of fields that require translating and interpreting skills.
+The Minor in Japanese and the Certificate in Japanese Language and Culture provide the students with a broad knowledge about Japan through its diverse courses and study abroad opportunities, and prepares the student for a career in international business or in a variety of fields that require translating and interpreting skills.

 Hinamatsuri (Girl's Day) Event Success